Dipendu Biswas

-Dipendu Biswas (29 September 1981) is an Indian retired professional footballer, who is the current team manager of the Indian Super League outfit Mohammedan Sporting Club.
+Dipendu Biswas (29 September 1981) is an Indian retired professional footballer,.

 Playing career

-Biswas's father is from Bengal and mother is from Kerala, Thalasseri, Kannur district.
+Biswas' father is from West Bengal and mother is from Thalassery in Keralam.
 He graduated from the Tata Football Academy in 1996.
 He rejoined Mohun Bagan in 2012.

-His earnings in 1998–99 were reported to be Rs1.2 million and in 1999–2000 were Rs0.8 million.
+His earnings in 1998–99 were reported to be ₹1.2 million and in 1999–2000 were ₹0.8 million.
 In 2011, he was one of a handful of players who were sold land by the government at subsidised prices because they had "made the state proud at national and international levels."

+Political career

 In 2014, he ran for election from Basirhat in West Bengal under the Trinamool Congress party, and was defeated by Bharatiya Janata Party's candidate Samik Bhattacharya.
 In the 2016 state assembly elections, he defeated Bhattacharya by more than 20,000 votes.
-He joined Bharatiya Janata Party on 8 March 2021.
+He joined Bharatiya Janata Party (BJP) on 8 March 2021 after not being considered by Trinamool to contest the legislative elections.
+However, he was not made a candidate even by the BJP, and though he was inducted into the West Bengal State Committee, he left the party within a couple of months.